 An IO-48 card has a total of 16 inputs for things like the track circuit card to give it block information and turnout control feedback from the magnetic reed switches to show the position of the turnout points.
 I also use the inputs to connect push buttons so that the turnouts can be thrown by an engineer on the fly to select his route without stopping.

-The IO-48 card has 32 outputs for signals and switch motors.
-One card will do a complete
+IO-48 card has 32 outputs for signals and switch motors.

 Four 3 aspect signals (Red, Green and Yellow)

 2 double headed signals (Red, Green and Yellow on top head with red and yellow on bottom)

 2 outputs for each of the 2 motors on the turnouts